 Improve Access for Canadians

-Musculoskeletal (MSK) conditions are among the leading causes of disability, costs, and absenteeism in Canada.
-Chiropractors, as Canada’s MSK experts, play a central role in providing Canadians with the care they need.
+Musculoskeletal conditions are among the leading causes of disability, costs, and absenteeism in Canada.
+Chiropractors, as Canada’s spine, muscle and nervous system experts, play a central role in providing Canadians with the care they need.
 We can do more to improve access to chiropractic care.

 Improving Access to Chiropractic Care for the Canadian Forces

-MSK injuries in the Canadian Forces, primarily in backs and knees, are causing serious health challenges for the Canadian military and are responsible for 53% of all medical releases.
-The prevalence of lower back pain among the military is twice the general public, and overall MSK conditions are the leading reason for non-deployment and medical release.
+Musculoskeletal injuries in the Canadian Forces, primarily in backs and knees, are causing serious health challenges for the Canadian military and are responsible for 53% of all medical releases.
+The prevalence of lower back pain among the military is twice the general public, and overall musculoskeletal conditions are the leading reason for non-deployment and medical release.

-The Canadian Forces would benefit from an MSK Strategy, modelled on the CF’s Mental Health Strategy that would take form in a shared plan of action and policies to address both the prevention and appropriate management of MSK conditions, including chiropractic, in the Canadian Forces.
+The Canadian Forces would benefit from a musculoskeletal Strategy, modelled on the CF’s Mental Health Strategy that would take form in a shared plan of action and policies to address both the prevention and appropriate management of musculoskeletal conditions, including chiropractic, in the Canadian Forces.